Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Introduction

 \section{Introduction}

-The Web bristles with billions of images: on Web pages, in public photo-sharing sites, on social networks, and in private email and file-sharing conversations.
-A tiny fraction but \emph{enormous number} of these images are \emph{astronomical} images---images of the night sky in which astronomical sources are visible.
+The Web bristles with billions of images: on Web pages, in public photo-sharing sites, on social networks, and in private email and file-sharing conversations.\footnote{The \emph{Flickr Blog} reported their 5 billionth image upload on 2010-09-19 (http://blog.flickr.net/en/2010/09/19).} A tiny fraction but \emph{enormous number} of these images are \emph{astronomical} images---images of the night sky in which astronomical sources are visible.
 This is true even if we exclude from consideration scientific collections such as those of professional observatories and surveys and only count the images of hobbyists, amateurs, and sight-seers.
 In principle these images, taken together, contain an enormous amount of information about the astronomical sky.
 Of course they have no scientifically responsible provenance, have never been ``calibrated'' in any sense of that word, and were (mainly) taken for purposes that are not at all scientific.
 But having been generated from CCD-like measurements of the intensity field, they cannot help but contain important scientific information.
 The Web is, therefore, an enormous and virtually unexploited sky survey.

-It is difficult to estimate the total number of astronomical images on the Web, and even harder to estimate the total data throughput (\foreign{\'etendu} or equivalent measure of scientific information content).
+It is difficult to estimate the total number of astronomical images on the Web, and even harder to estimate the total data throughput (\foreign{\'etendue} or equivalent measure of scientific information content).
 However, by any estimate, it is extremely large.
 For example, image search results for common astronomical subjects include thousands of astronomical images.
-The \flickr\ photo-sharing site has an astrometry group (administered by the \An\ collaboration; more below) with more than $14\thou$ photos, and its astronomy and astrophotography groups have more than $28\thou$ and $35\thou$ respectively.
-A search for the Orion Nebula on \flickr\ returns more than 7000 images, which jointly contain significant information on very faint stars and nebular features.
+The \flickr\ photo-sharing Web site has an astrometry group (administered by the \An\ collaboration; more below) with more than $23\thou$ photos, and its astronomy and astrophotography groups have more than $35\thou$ and $45\thou$ respectively.
+A search for the Orion Nebula on \flickr\ returns more than 9000 images, which jointly contain significant information on very faint stars and nebular features.
 These numbers---derived solely from \flickr\ searches---represent only a tiny fraction of the relevant Web content.
 Of course all these search results contain many non-astronomical images, diagrams, fake data, and duplicates, so use of them for science is non-trivial.